LarkSpur-Industries/larkspur-industries.github.io/README.md

 > **Reasonable Products and Prices at Open Values**

-Official website for LarkSpur Industries, a small design lab building hardware for FIRST robotics teams.
+Official website for LarkSpur Industries, a small design company building hardware for FIRST robotics teams.

 ## Live Site